The testimony of LAPD officer Bill Rhetts; and how the Lord used him in a gun battle (active shooter) at a church in Los Angeles

 I still sin, and I still fall short of the glory of God.
 The Bible says, “If we say we have no sin, we deceive ourselves, and the truth is not in us” (1 John 1:8).

-I didn’t have strength to repent, but the Lord by His grace, gave me the strength I needed.
-I’m ever so mindful of the words of Christ when He said, “Without Me you can do nothing” (John 15:5).
+I didn’t have the strength to repent, but the Lord by His grace, granted me repentance, and gave me the strength I needed.
+I’m ever so mindful of the words of Christ when He said, “Without Me, you can do nothing” (John 15:5).
 Paul echoed those words in Philippians 4:13, “I can do all things through Christ who strengthens me.”
+In the trial of that shootout, He certainly did.

 The Bible says, “Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new” (2 Corinthians 5:17).
-As a born again Christian we receive a new birth, a newness of ourselves.
+As born-again Christians we receive a new birth, a newness of ourselves.

 You may have put your shoes on this morning, but a mortician may remove them at night.
 Are you ready to meet your Maker?
 Do you know where you’re going when you die, please read my Gospel tract here.